Login / Register to access your benefits

 “By rationalising the brands that a company uses, to ideally just one brand across multiple sites, it’s possible help the business to be more efficient and to reduce costs by removing unnecessary duplication of tools or spending too much on non-approved products,” says Stasik.
 “We are currently working with a well-known bread manufacturer to help them with this issue.
 They buy tools from a wide range of suppliers using a variety of brands, so we are now putting together bespoke tool packs for their individual engineers using one brand across the business.

 “This allows them to monitor their spend on these items.
-They can also easily see if any tools are missing since they are housed in foam inserts, and if any tools break, they will know what warranty they have on them.”
+They can also easily see if any tools are missing since they are housed in food safe foam inserts, and if any tools break, they will know what warranty they have on them.”

-The relationship between suppliers and customers is always evolving and innovations can help to improve tool traceability and efficiency.
-Customers are always making new demands of their suppliers, and tool manufacturers are always trying to create new products and solutions in response.
+The relationship between suppliers and customers is always evolving and new innovations can help to improve tool traceability and efficiency.
+“Customers are always moving forwards and creating new demands and application requirements for their suppliers, and as tool manufacturers, we are always innovating and producing new products and solutions to support this,” says Simmons.
+“It’s important to communicate and find the best way to use products to enhance safety levels and improve efficiency.

 This is the future for tool safety, and it is available today.